 Though Wine includes the most common Windows fonts, the fonts available on Linux aren’t the same as those available on Windows.
 In Options|Configure File Types|Editor Options, click the Edit button next to the drop-down list with text layouts.
 Delete the 4 predefined “complex script” layouts.
 Selects fonts that you like for the other 4 layouts.
 The text layout configuration screen is where you set default fonts.
 You can select a different default text layout for each file type.

-I tested EditPad Lite 7 on an Ubuntu 11.4 installation that was clean other than having installed the Wine1.3 package.
-After downloading with Firefox and choosing to run the download with Wine when prompted, the installer came up automatically and the no-questions-asked option went off without a hitch.
+I tested EditPad Lite 8 on a 64-bit Ubuntu 18.4 installation that was clean other than having installed Wine via the Ubuntu Software Manager.
+After downloading with Firefox and choosing to run the download with Wine when prompted, the installer came up automatically and the Immediate Installation option went off without a hitch.

 Older versions of Wine had more glitches.
-If EditPad Lite's mouse pointer appears garbled, if the help file doesn't open or appears blank, if the main menu sometimes stops responding to mouse clicks, or if integration with RegexBuddy or RegexMagic doesn't work, upgrade to the latest version of Wine.
+If EditPad Lite’s mouse pointer appears garbled, if the main menu sometimes stops responding to mouse clicks, or if integration with RegexBuddy or RegexMagic doesn’t work, upgrade to the latest version of Wine.